Aquafina-water-bottle/jp-mining-note/README.md

 # Limitations
 * No support for mobile.
 (Currently working on basic Ankidroid support!)
-* No support for Anki light theme.
-(Support for light theme is planned for the future.)
 * No easy way to scale the card within the card itself.

 # Setup & Usage